Connect with others who understand.

 What Is Dementia?

-Unlike amyloidosis, dementia mainly affects the brain and not other organs.
-Initial symptoms of dementia include problems with short-term memory and with carrying out daily activities, such as paying bills, preparing dinner, and remembering appointments.
-Symptoms of dementia are progressive, which means that they get worse over time.
-In some cases, symptoms may progress rapidly.
+Unlike amyloidosis, dementia mostly affects the brain and not other organs.
+Early signs of dementia include problems with short-term memory or everyday tasks, such as paying bills, cooking, and remembering appointments.
+Dementia is progressive — it gets worse over time.
+In some cases, symptoms progress quickly.

-Both amyloidosis and dementia involve deposits of amyloid protein, but the driving forces behind the buildup appear to be different between the conditions.
+Both amyloidosis and dementia involve deposits of amyloid protein, but the reasons for the buildup appear to be different.

 Amyloidosis Causes